gymrek-lab/TRTools/trtools/prancSTR/README.rst

 Other general parameters:

 * :code:`--region <string>`: Restrict to the region chr:start-end.
 VCF file must be bgzipped and indexed to use this option.
 * :code:`--samples <string>`: Restrict to the given list of samples.
-Samples are comma separated
+Samples are comma separated.
 * :code:`--vcftype <string>`: Specify the tool which generated the vcf call file for STRs. e.g. hipstr, gangstr etc.
-* :code:`--only-passing <action=store_true>`: Filters out the regions which don't have the PASS set as true.
+* :code:`--only-passing <action=store_true>`: Filters out the regions which don't have the PASS column set to true.
 * :code:`--output-all <action=store_true>`: Force tool to output results for all loci.
 * :code:`--debug <action=store_true>`: Print helpful debug messages.
 * :code:`--quiet <action=store_true>`: Restrict printing of any messages.